 B.S.
 Illinois State University

 Commander Bruce A. Morris Jr. has served the residents of Palatine and the Palatine Police Department since September of 1999.
 He received the rank of Commander in January of 2021.
 Cmdr.
 Morris is currently assigned as the Evening Shift Watch Commander where he oversees a patrol shift of over 30 officers and supervisors.
 Prior to this he held the position of Planning & Research Commander where his duties included being the Public Information Officer for the department.
-He is also responsible for the crime prevention, crime free multi-housing and social service operations of the department.
-During his career in Palatine, he has served as a Sergeant to patrol and the Crime Scene Technicians unit (CST), managed a crime lab, and coordinated departmental training for the CST unit.
+During his career in Palatine, he served as a Sergeant to patrol and the Crime Scene Technicians (CST) unit, managed a crime lab, and coordinated departmental training for the CST unit.
 Cmdr.
-Morris' patrol experience includes gang crime investigations, field training new officers, and performing crime scene technician, and juvenile officer duties.
+Morris' patrol experience includes gang crime investigations, field training new officers, and performing the duties as a crime scene technician and juvenile officer.